 Tips for This San Jose, Costa Rica Itinerary

-- San Jose weather is very nice since it’s high in elevation (around 1000 – 1500 meters).
-If you visit during dry season (middle of December to end of April), it’s in the 80’s.
+- San Jose weather is very nice since it’s high in elevation (around 1000 – 1500 meters, 3200 to 4900 feet).
+If you visit during dry season (middle of December to end of April), it is very comfortable with temperatures in the mid 80s F (29 C).
 If you visit during rainy season (middle of May to beginning of December), make sure to bring long pants, a sweater and rain jacket.
-October and November are very rainy months so you must come prepared for rain and colder weather.
+September, October and November are rainy months so you must come prepared for rain and colder weather.
 Check our Costa Rica packing list and rainy season packing list here.

 - When in the city, wear closed toed shoes as the roads and sidewalks have lots of holes.
 And since you’re in the city, long pants are the way to go for both men and women.

-- Wi-Fi is not as readily available in the city.
+- Free open Wi-Fi is not that readily available in the city.
 If you go to a restaurant or cafe and see they have Internet, you can ask for their password if you’re a customer.

 Want to see other Costa Rica itineraries?
 Check these out!